-If you are interested in being a referee in this competition, please complete this Referee Application form after reading all of the information on this page.
+If you are interested in being a referee in this competition, please complete a Referee Application form after reading all of the information on this page.

 This year there are likely to be changes to the schedule due to COVID-19 restrictions imposed by the government.
 This may mean a reduction in the number of sessions being held and as a result not as many referee positions will be available compared to previous years.
 Completion of the application form does not unfortunately guarantee a position.

-If you are a junior unqualified referee (ie. with no MWFRA certification) you must be at least 13 years of age by the end of 2020, and be in year 7 or above in 2020.
+If you are a junior unqualified referee (ie. with no MWFRA certification) you must be at least 13 years of age by the end of 2021 AND be in year 7 or above in 2021.

 Please note: if you have already refereed in this competition as a junior, unqualified referee for 2 years or more, and you are not MWFRA-qualified, preference will be given to new, unqualified referees to enable new juniors to gain referee experience.

 Q: How regularly will I be required to referee?

 If you are a senior, qualified referee, you can expect to officiate 2 games once a week, or twice a week if you are available.
 There will also be the occasional additional game to referee due to absences.

 If you are a junior referee, you will be required to officiate 2 (junior only) games every fortnight.
 There will also be occasional additional games to referee due to absences.

 If you are a junior MWFRA-qualified referee, you will be required to officiate 2 games every fortnight.
 There will often be occasional additional games to referee due to absences.